-The Short Answer: Macs no longer have built-in fax modems.
-To fax from a Mac in 2025, you have three options:
+The Short Answer: Macs no longer have built-in fax modems — here are the five ways to fax from one in 2026

 Here’s a quick comparison table with all the options: